google/closure-builder/README.md

 Development
 -----------
-There are some automated scripts which will help you for deveopment on the closure-builder project.
+There are some automated scripts which will help you for development on the closure-builder project.

-### Updating dependencies###
+### Updating dependencies ###
 Before you start working, run `npm run update` to update the dependencies to the latest package versions.